The Role of Radon in the McClean Lake North Uranium Discovery

 • Our instruments are used around the world in exploration for uranium, oil & gas, groundwater and hydrothermal, and in health physics, earthquake prediction, and evaluation of hydrocarbon and NAPL contamination.

 • Modern, low-power, field-rugged electronics.
+Some earlier versions still working after 35 years.

 • Sensitive to geochemical trace levels necessary for radon in lake water and for radon-thoron isotope ratios.